aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 Let's create a provider to wrap the components that need to use the useOptimistic hook.

-The provider will take in server-fetched data and pass it to the useOptimistic hook.
+The provider will take in server-fetched data and pass it to the useOptimistic hook, as the state to show when no action is pending.
 It will return the optimistic jokes as well as the function to optimistically add a new joke.

 ```tsx
 "use client";